The World's Greatest SuperFriends: DC Super Friends

 The main title theme for the direct-to-video original animation DC Super Friends: The Joker's Playhouse (2010) is from the World's Greatest SuperFriends.

 Home media

 The complete season four was released on DVD titled The World's Greatest Super Friends: And Justice for All as a Target exclusive on April 23, 2013.
-It was scheduled to be a general retail release ("at all sellers who decide to participate") starting November 12, 2013.
+It was scheduled to be a general retail release ("at all sellers who decide to participate") starting November 12 the same year.